Vendicated/Vencord/src/plugins/protexBlocks/README.md

 # protexBlocks

-This plugin automatically checks users against the nxpdev.dk API to detect blocked users.
+This plugin automatically checks users against the ProteX blocklist hosted on GitHub.

 ## Features

+- Checks users against public blocklist at [NexusProjectsEU/blocks](https://github.com/NexusProjectsEU/blocks)
+- No API key required - uses public GitHub repository
 - Performance optimization by only checking each user once per session
+- Displays block status directly in chat

 ## Settings

 - **Check Once**: Only check each user once per session for better performance (default: enabled)

+## How it works

+The plugin checks the public GitHub repository for blocked users.
+When a blocked user sends a message, a warning indicator appears below their message showing they are blocked by ProteX.

 ## What is Protex?